 Dos and don’ts of using a pet door

-Pet doors are a great way to give your furry friend the freedom to enter and exit the house without your assistance, provided they have access to a fenced yard.
+Pet doors are a great way to give your furry friend the freedom to enter and exit the house without your assistance, provided they have access to appropriate confinement.
 Selecting the right pet door can be a difficult choice, with such a wide range of sizes, materials, and safety and security features to choose from.
-Before making your selection, it’s important to do some research into all of the available options and to share any concerns with your pet door retailer.
+Before making your selection, it’s important to research all the available options and to share any concerns with your pet door retailer.

 Here are some important dos and don’ts when considering a pet door:

-DO take into account comfort and size of your pet
+DO consider comfort and size of your pet

 DON’T assume your pet knows how to use the pet door